7 Smart FOIA Request Tips That Actually Get Results

 So the first step is not writing a request.

-First step is choosing the right level of government.
+The first step is choosing the right level of government.

-• No specific offices or custodians.
+- There are no specific offices or custodians.

-• Asking questions instead of requesting records.
+- You are asking questions instead of requesting records.

 A strong request has five parts.
+These FOIA request tips help you build one fast.

 1. The records you want